dailypenn/canada-goose/README.md

 expo start
 ```

-Once the QR code is generated, open you camera to scan the code.
+Once the QR code is generated, open the camera on your phone to scan the code.
 You should be prompted to open Expo.

 If you are prompted to install _Expo CLI_ globally, enter Y.

+If there is globalDeprecated errors, run `expo r -c` to start the app instead of `expo start`.
+This clears the expo cache.

 ---